New Freedom, Pennsylvania: Community

-Currently, a new community park is being built in the middle of town, which will be known as the "Freedom Greene."
+A community park in the middle of town is known as the "Freedom Green".

 New Freedom teens attend Susquehannock High School and Southern Middle School, part of Pennsylvania's Southern York County School District, as well as private schools including Shrewsbury Christian Academy, York Catholic High School, or York Country Day School.
 In 2010, St. John the Baptist opened a new Roman Catholic Parochial School in the New Freedom borough.

 New Freedom is home to the D. Landreth Seed Company, which is the oldest seed company in America.